Shmielen/100DaysofCode/README.md

 Day 18
 The File: Turtle_Challenges.zip contains all the files that demostrate the use of the Turtle Module in python The File: HirstPainting.zip contains all the necessary files to run the HirstPainting program using the Turtle package and the colorgram package

+Day 19:
+The File: Etch-A-Sketch.py demonstartes the use of event listeners in python